-All classes will have access to a class 'question box' for PSHE/RSE which gives children the option of writing down their questions and receiving an answer that is not provided in front of the whole class.
-Distancing techniques are employed so children are able to discuss fictional characters and scenarios, rather than discussing their own lives and experiences.
+All classes will have access to a class 'question box' for PSHE/RSE after successful trials in 2021-22 which gives children the option of writing down their questions and receiving an answer that is not provided in front of the whole class.
+Distancing techniques may be employed so children are able to discuss fictional characters and scenarios, rather than discussing their own lives and experiences.

 In line with the school's Policy for Safeguarding and Child Protection, we are committed to safeguarding and promoting the welfare (both physical and emotional) of every pupil.
 We implement a whole-school preventative approach to managing safeguarding concerns, ensuring that the wellbeing of pupils is at the forefront of all action taken.